 We are led by our Chairman and CEO, Jack Hightower, an industry veteran with over 50 years of experience in the oil and natural gas industry, primarily in the Permian Basin managing multiple E&P platforms.
-Mr. Hightower has an established track record of implementing disciplined growth strategies and generating high returns for equity holders in both public and private companies.
-He has assembled a highly qualified team of experienced, oil and gas professionals, many of whom have technical and operational experience in the Permian Basin and have previously worked with Mr. Hightower.
+Mr. Hightower has an established track record of implementing disciplined growth strategies and generating equity holder growth in both public and private companies.
+He is joined by a highly qualified team of experienced, oil and gas professionals, many of whom have technical and operational experience in the Permian Basin and have worked with Mr. Hightower previously.